 Volunteer activities provide you with meaningful projects and memorable experiences.
 The City of Helsinki provides plenty of activities that do not require a long-term commitment and in which you can be involved in a way that suits your own opportunities and life situation.
 Read about volunteer activity opportunities on their new pages.
 For example, you can become a Park Pal – a volunteer working in green spaces, or organise a communal work event.
 Volunteers can work at youth centres, in Child Welfare Services or as Cultural Pals, for example.

 Resident participation grants are awarded for maintaining and coordinating residential buildings, and for developing resident participation.
 The grants include a general grant and an operating grant, which can be applied for once a year, and a small grant that can be applied for all year round (information in Finnish only).

 Grants for sports are awarded every year for Helsinki-based sports societies and for sports activities for senior citizens and special groups.
 Helsinki supports the City’s arts and culture by awarding arts and culture grants for permanent or project-based activities, as well as development grants for 1–3-year projects.
-You can find details of all of the City’s grants and their application periods for 2020 in the grant announcement.
+You can find details of all of the City’s grants and their application periods for 2020 in the grant announcement (only in Finnish).